mstojens/draft-jens-7050-secure-channel/draft-jens-7050-secure-channel.md

 client node can be considered secure for trusting the discovered IPv6 translation prefix.

+# Terminology

+Name-Validating Encrypted DNS Protocols:
+   Any standardized encrypted DNS protocol that allows a DNS client to securely verify that the DNS server it is communicating with is associated with a domain name used with the configuration associated with the standardized encrypted DNS protocol.
+Examples as the time of this writing include DoT
+   {{!RFC7858}}, DoH {{!RFC8484}}, and DoQ {{!RFC9250}}, which all use TLS directly, indirectly through HTTPS, or through QUIC's use of the TLS handshake as described in {{?RFC9001}}.

 # Explanation of changes

 ## Redefining secure channel

-The previous definition of "secure channel" was not widely deployed or supported by vendors.
-In comparison, DNS servers at the time of this writing are widely adopting support for TLS-based encrypted DNS protocols, as are OS vendors who act as the validating nodes.
-This means there's no need to provide additional encryption at the link layer to provide validation of the DNS64 resolver or protection of the DNS traffic, which only places extra burden on network operators and client nodes alike.
+The previous definition of "secure channel" was not uniformly supported by vendors.
+In comparison, DNS servers at the time of this writing are widely adopting support for Name-Validating Encrypted DNS Protocols, as are OS vendors who act as the validating nodes.
+This means there is no need to provide additional encryption at the link layer to provide validation of the DNS64 resolver or protection of the DNS traffic, which only places extra burden on network operators and client nodes alike.
+Using link-layer protection instead of Name-Validating Encrypted DNS Protocols also deprives the DNS client of the assurance the server it is communicating with the server it expected as defined by the domain name used in its encrypted DNS configuration.

 ## Deprecating use of DNSSEC for DNS64 server validation

 The original text in RFC7050 defined a DNSSEC-based mechanism for validating the DNS64 resolver with necessary complication to determine the name needed for validation.
-When TLS-based encrypted DNS protocols are used, there is already a name for the resolver known, which removes this complication.
-This name can even be dynamically discovered from the network which advertises the DNS64 server by using DNR {{!RFC9463}} so that no preconfiguration of nodes is required to do proper TLS server authentication of the DNS64 resolver.
+When Name-Validating Encrypted DNS Protocols are used, there is already a name for the resolver known, which removes this complication.

+This name SHOULD be dynamically discovered from the network which advertises the DNS64 server by using DNR {{!RFC9463}} so that no preconfiguration of nodes is required to do proper server authentication of the DNS64 resolver.
+DNS client nodes SHOULD support DNR {{!RFC9463}} to facilitate this discovery.

-As of this writing, there is wide support for TLS-based encrypted DNS protocols, whereas there is little support for DNSSEC validation which is left to the resursive resolver to perform.
+As of this writing, there is wide support for Name-Validating Encrypted DNS Protocols, whereas there is little support for DNSSEC validation by DNS clients who leave this responsibility to the resursive resolver.

 ## Relationship to RFC8880